Anastasia Potapova: 2018: First singles final & doubles title on WTA Tour

-2019: First Grand Slam event match win
+2019: First major event match win

 Potapova received entry to the main draw of the Australian Open and played her first match against Pauline Parmentier, defeating her in straight sets.
 This was Potapova's first match win in the main draw of a Grand Slam tournament.
 In the second round, she was defeated by 17th seed Madison Keys.

 She then backed it up with a strong semifinal finish at the Hungarian Ladies Open, beating Sorana Cîrstea in a final-set tiebreak.
 At the same tournament, she also reached the doubles semifinal alongside Anna Blinkova, but lost to compatriots Ekaterina Alexandrova/Vera Zvonareva in three sets.

-After losses in the first qualifying round at the Indian Wells Open and the Miami Open, Potapova returned to help book Russia's spot in the World Group 2 with a vital comeback win over Martina Trevisan.
+After losses in the first qualifying round at the Indian Wells Open and the Miami Open, Potapova returned to help book Russian team's spot in the World Group 2 with a vital comeback win over Martina Trevisan.
 She also partnered Vlada Koval to win the dead doubles rubber.

 The Russian earned her first top-20 win over Anastasija Sevastova at the Prague Open and went on to stun world No. 5, Angelique Kerber, in the first round of the French Open.

 Potapova won her second career WTA Tour doubles title at the Ladies Open Lausanne with Yana Sizikova and proceeded to reach the semifinals of the Baltic Open where she lost to Sevastova in straight sets.

 She lost in the first round of the US Open to Coco Gauff in three sets, before making the second round at the Korea Open where she injured her ankle against Magda Linette.

 Potapova ended her season with a first-round loss at the Kremlin Cup to good friend Anna Kalinskaya.

-2020: Achieving consistency, major surgery
+2020: Achieving consistency, surgery

 Potapova started the new season at the Brisbane International where she lost in the final round of qualifying to Yulia Putintseva.
 Competing at the first edition of the Adelaide International, she was defeated in the final round of qualifying by Arina Rodionova.
 At the Australian Open, she was defeated in the first round by eighth seed and seven-time champion, Serena Williams.

-Coming through qualifying at the St. Petersburg Trophy, Potapova reached the quarterfinals where she lost to second seed, defending champion, and eventual champion Kiki Bertens.
-At the Abierto Mexicano Telcel, she was defeated in the quarterfinals by qualifier and eventual finalist, Leylah Fernandez.
-In Monterrey, she made it to the quarterfinals after wins over qualifier Giulia Gatto-Monticone and Tamara Zidanšek.
+Coming through qualifying at the St. Petersburg Ladies' Trophy, Potapova reached the quarterfinals where she lost to second seed, defending champion, and eventual champion, Kiki Bertens.
+At the Abierto Mexicano, she was defeated in the quarterfinals by qualifier and eventual finalist, Leylah Fernandez.
+In Monterrey, she made it to the quarterfinals by wins over qualifier Giulia Gatto-Monticone and Tamara Zidanšek.
 Despite having two match points in the third set, she ended up losing to second seed Johanna Konta.

 Potapova didn't play any more tournaments for the rest of the year due to undergoing ankle surgery for her injury sustained at the Korea Open a year earlier.
 She ended her season ranked 100.